vippsas/vipps-shopify/README.md

 ## Add branding to your store

-To add Vipps or MobilePay logos and icons to your store, get the [Vipps/MobilePay Shopify Companion plugin](https://developer.vippsmobilepay.com/docs/plugins-ext/shopify-companion/).
+To add Vipps or MobilePay logos and icons to your store, get the [Companion app](companion.md).

 ## What do the different order statuses mean?